azibn/automated_exocomet_hunt/README.md

 ### Installation (Edited)

-Using a Conda environment (latest tested in Python 3.81).
+This project was developed with a Conda environment (latest tested in Python 3.8.1).
 Install by running in the terminal:

 	git clone https://github.com/azibn/automated_exocomet_hunt
 	conda create -n <Environment Name> --file requirements.txt